108 Wild Basin Road South, Suite 250

 Prior to joining CAM-I in 2005, Ashok G. Vadgama was a Program Manager for Strategic Programs at Motorola Semiconductor Product sector in Austin, Texas.

-Ashok is a member of the Board of The Austin Chamber of Commerce and is on the Editorial Advisory Board of “Cost Management” a Warren, Gorham & Lamont of RIA publication.
+Ashok is on the Editorial Advisory Board of “Cost Management” a Warren, Gorham & Lamont of RIA publication.

 Srikant Sastry - Managing Principal, Advisory Services Cherry Bekaert LLP